-The insurance laws in some states do not allow a corporation to purchase group health insurance when the corporation only has one employee.
-Therefore, if the shareholder was the sole corporate employee, the shareholder had to purchase his health insurance in his own name.
+Insurance laws in some states do not allow a corporation to buy group health insurance when the corporation only has one employee.
+Therefore, if the shareholder was the sole employee of the corporation, then the shareholder has to purchase health insurance in his own name.

-The IRS issued Notice 2008-1, which ruled that under certain situations the shareholder would be allowed an above-the-line deduction even if the health insurance policy was purchased in the name of the shareholder.
+Notice 2008-1 provided rules by which a 2-percent shareholder would be allowed an above-the-line deduction even if the health insurance policy was purchased in the name of the shareholder.
 Notice 2008-1 provided four examples, including three examples in which the shareholder purchased the health insurance and one in which the S corporation purchased the health insurance.

 Notice 2008-1 states that if the shareholder purchased the health insurance in his own name and paid for it with his own funds, the shareholder would not be allowed an above-the-line deduction.
-On the other hand, if the shareholder purchased the health insurance in his own name but the S corporation either directly paid for the health insurance or reimbursed the shareholder for the health insurance and also included the premium payment in the shareholder’s W-2, the shareholder would be allowed an above-the-line deduction.
+On the other hand, if the corporation obtains and pays for health insurance in its name, covers the shareholder under the policy, and reports the premiums as W-2 wages to the shareholder, then the shareholder is allowed an above-the-line deduction.
+Similarly, if the shareholder purchased the health insurance in his own name but the S corporation either directly paid for the health insurance or reimbursed the shareholder for the health insurance and also included the premium payment in the shareholder’s W-2, the shareholder would be allowed an above-the-line deduction.

 The bottom line is that in order for a shareholder to claim an above-the-line deduction, the health insurance premiums must ultimately be paid by the S corporation and must be reported as taxable compensation in the shareholder’s W-2.

-The Affordable Care Act (ACA) did not change the above rules regarding the federal tax treatment of health and accident premiums paid for a 2% shareholder.
+The Affordable Care Act (ACA) did not change the rules described above regarding the federal tax treatment of health and accident premiums paid for a 2-percent shareholder.

 The excise tax for failure to satisfy the ACA market reforms generally will not be imposed on an S corporation in the following two situations:

-- No more than one active employee participates in the employer payment plan under which the S corporation reimburses the cost of individual policy premiums.
+- No more than one current employee participates in the employer payment plan under which the S corporation reimburses the cost of individual policy premiums.

-The ACA market reform provisions do not apply to plans that cover fewer than two participants who are active employees.
+The ACA market reform provisions do not apply to plans that cover fewer than two participants who are current employees.
 IRC § 9831(a)(2).

-On February 18, 2015, the IRS issued Notice 2015-17, which provides transition relief for S corporations that sponsor employer payment plans covering 2-percent shareholders.
+Notice 2015-17 provides transition relief for S corporations that sponsor employer payment plans covering 2-percent shareholders.

 Notice 2015-17 provides that, unless and until additional guidance provides otherwise, S corporations and shareholders may continue to rely on Notice 2008-1 with regard to the tax treatment of 2-percent shareholder-employee and their healthcare arrangements for all federal income and employment tax purposes.
 The Department of Labor and the IRS are contemplating publication of additional guidance on the application of the market reforms to a 2-percent shareholder-employee healthcare arrangement.